-- working to establish and maintain an ethos where children feel secure, are encouraged to talk, and are always listened to. - ensuring that all children know there are adults in the school whom they can approach if they are worried or in difficulty. - including regular consultation with children, parents, and staff, gathering their voice. - including safeguarding across the curriculum to equip children with the skills they need to stay safe from harm and to know to whom they should turn for help; in particular this will include anti-bullying work, information about child on child abuse (sexual harassment)

-and sexual violence, consent), online-safety, road safety, pedestrian and cycle training; provide focussed activities to prepare key year groups for transition to new settings and/or key stages.

-- ensuring all staff, pupils and parents are aware of school guidance for their use of mobile technology and the safeguarding issues around the use of mobile technologies, including the use of social media and their associated risks.
+- working to establish and maintain an ethos where children feel secure, are encouraged to talk, and are always listened to. - ensuring that all children know there are adults in the school whom they can approach if they are worried or in difficulty. - including regular consultation with children, parents, and staff, gathering their voice. - including safeguarding across the curriculum to equip children with the skills they need to stay safe from harm and to know to whom they should turn for help; in particular, this will include anti-bullying work, information about child on child abuse (sexual harassment and sexual violence, consent), online-safety, road safety, pedestrian and cycle training, and focused activities to prepare key year groups for transition to new settings and/or key stages (e.g. more personal safety/independent travel). - ensuring all staff, pupils and parents are aware of school guidance for their use of mobile technology and the safeguarding issues around the use of mobile technologies, including the use of social media and their associated risks.